mrvon/dotfiles/README.md

 gf, gF                    # go to file under cursor gt                        # go to next tab gT                        # go to privious tab
-C-W ]                     # open tags reference in new window vim --clean               # skips initializations from files and environment variables history | vim -           # read from stdin vim --startuptime profile # profile startup time
+C-w ]                     # open tags reference in new window C-w f                     # like gf but in new window vim --clean               # skips initializations from files and environment variables history | vim -           # read from stdin vim --startuptime profile # profile startup time